-14 | Through what proceedings do agencies enforce the rules?
+14 Through what proceedings do agencies enforce the rules?

-As highlighted in questions 10 to 13, Infarmed is entitled to handle investigations, supervision and administrative offence procedures to enforce the applicable law.
+Infarmed is entitled to handle investigations, supervision and administrative offence procedures to enforce the applicable law.
 Final decisions adopted by Infarmed can always be subject to judicial review.

 The proceedings are ruled by administrative law because they are not of a civil or criminal nature.